Why Get Your Continuing Education Credits from CWEE?

 As an Inspector:

-Chief Electrical Inspector for Palm Beach County, florida
+Chief Electrical Inspector for Palm Beach County, Florida

 Chief Electrical Inspector for City of Wenatchee / Electrical Plan Reviewer / Electrical Fire Investigator